Mount Wellington

 Horsetail Falls

-This thirty-minute walk will lead you to fantastic mountain views.
-Witnessing the falls is dependent on recent rainfall.
-While pretty, they aren’t as grandiose as Russell Falls or Nelson Falls.
+While pretty, Horsetail Falls aren’t as grandiose as Russell Falls or Nelson Falls.
 The main reason to tackle Horsetail Falls is for the view of the landscape.

 99 Bends